Breastfeeding London Course

 Study day 4: Breast and nipple pain + related pathologies

 - Understanding breast and nipple pain/trauma

 - Engorgement, Plugged ducts, Mastitis, Abscess, Bacterial + Fungal Infections and Raynaud's syndrome

 - Other breast pathologies

-- Available treatments based on NICE guidelines and other treatments
+- Available treatments based on NICE guidelines and Complementary Alternative Medicine evidence-based treatments

 Study day 5: Under and oversupply + breast surgeries